InKolev/Multithreaded-Programming-Fundamentals/1. Multithreaded Programming Fundamentals/README.md

 <!-- attr: { id:'', showInPresentation:true, hasScriptWrapper:true } -->
-# What is a Process? - II
+# What is a Process?
  - A computer program is a _**passive collection**_ of instructions, while a process is the _**actual execution**_ of those instructions.
  - _**Several processes**_ may be associated with the _**same program**_.
 For example, opening up several instances of the same program (Visual Studio, Google Chrome, etc), often means more than one process is being executed.

 <!-- attr: { id:'', showInPresentation:true, hasScriptWrapper:true } -->
-# What is a Process? - III
+# What is a Process?
  - Each process **provides the resources** needed to execute a program.
  - Each process is started with a **single thread of execution**, often called the **primary thread**, and can create additional threads from any of its threads.

 <!-- attr: { id:'', showInPresentation:true, hasScriptWrapper:true } -->
-# What is a Process? - IV
+# What is a Process?
  - A process has a:
   - **Virtual address space**
   - **Executable code**